globulus/kotlinUi/README.md

 * If the *state* method is invoked without arguments, the property is assumed to be nullable and its default value is null.
 * You must pass an initial value (e.g,, *state("Something")*) for non-null properties.

-Now, when the prop is updated, e.g
+Now, when the prop is updated:
 ```kotlin
 myViewInstance.labelText = "New text"
 ```

 the text view will be updated automatically.

-The *bindTo* method can take any number of properties, and all will be bound to the calling KView:
+The *bindTo* method can take any number of properties, and the calling KView will be bound to all of them:

 ```kotlin
 text("").bindTo(::someProp, ::otherProp)